FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Introduction

-The XAI community developed different methods to explain the prediction of neuronal networks, including intrinsic and post-hoc methods~\cite{burkart2021survey}.
-While both categories offer different advantages, an intrinsic explanation is characterized by the already explainable reasoning process of the network.
+The XAI community has developed different methods to explain the prediction of neural networks, including intrinsic and post-hoc methods~\cite{burkart2021survey}.
+While both categories offer different advantages, an intrinsic explanation is characterized by the inherently explainable reasoning process of the network.
 This kind of interpretability, however, limits the architecture of the network, which restricts not only the performance but also the flexibility of the approach.
-For example, it is not possible to adapt every state-of-the-art architecture so that the prediction process becomes interpretable.
-In contrast, post-hoc methods are mostly independent of the network architecture, since they only work with the prediction of the network.
-The most frequently used post-hoc methods are attribution methods, in which relevant input values are highlighted.
+For example, it is not possible to adapt every state-of-the-art architecture to make the prediction process interpretable.
+In contrast, post-hoc methods are mostly independent of the network architecture, as they only work with the prediction of the network.
+The most frequently used post-hoc methods are attribution methods, which highlight relevant input values.
 The class of attribution methods can again be divided into gradient-based and permutation-based approaches~\cite{mercier2022time}.
-Gradient-based approaches usually provide faster results, which are more oriented towards the parameters of the network, but are noisier and require more cognitive effort.
-These algorithms use the backpropagation algorithm already used in the training phase to find out which input values have the largest influence on the output.
-Permutation-based approaches on the other side require more runtime, but present the results in a smoother form, which requires less cognitive effort.
+Gradient-based approaches usually provide faster results, are more closely tied to the network parameters, but are noisier and require more cognitive effort.
+These algorithms use the backpropagation algorithm employed in the training phase to identify which input values have the largest influence on the output~\cite{rumelhart1986learning}.
+Permutation-based approaches, on the other hand, require more runtime but present the results in a smoother form, demanding less cognitive effort.
 These approaches slightly change the input and measure the impact on the output of the network, making them independent of the architecture.